Documentation Index

 Key tiers and prefixes

 Each key carries a prefix that hints at its tier.
-The prefix is cosmetic; the real tier is stored server-side and returned byGET /v1/me.
+The prefix is cosmetic — the real tier is stored server-side and returned byGET /v1/keys/current.

 | Prefix | Tier | Typical source |